21 Apr Newgrange

 According to archaeologist Carleton Jones, we cannot be certain that the priests of the Neolithic culture that created Newgrange would have been inside the tomb to witness the phenomenon.
 However it seems likely that a select few may have been, while the majority of the community would have shared the experience vicariously from the outside.
 They would have watched as the officiates climbed up to the roof-box to remove the quartz blocking the aperture.52

 It is impossible to know which, if any, members of the Neolithic community were allowed inside Newgrange to observe the sunrise of the Winter Solstice.
 Today, however, we always know by late September who the fortunate few will be, as a lottery draw determines who gets the privilege of viewing the phenomenon from inside the tomb.
 The event has come to symbolize a national appreciation for this monument of the distant past, with such significance that the video of the solstice is broadcast live and streamed on the Internet (see archive above, right) and major political figures are eager to be present for the sunrise at the tomb.
 What began 5,000 years ago as a spiritual celebration has now become a community ritual of a different sort.
 In 2011 there were 31,531 entries for the Newgrange drawing, but only 10 winning couples are allowed to enter the tomb each day during a five-day period when the sunrise effect is visible.
 Click here for information on entering the Newgrange Solstice Lottery, which takes place in late September.
 Photographs of the solstice sunrises may be seen here.
+A VR simulation of the solstice sunrise may be viewed here.

 The White Quartz Facade

 Quartz played another role in the construction—and the reconstruction—of the monument, one that was perhaps more significant, and ultimately more controversial, as well.
 As Professor O’Kelly excavated the area around the perimeter of the tomb he was careful to note the stratigraphy—where different materials occurred at different depths.
-He found at the front of the tomb a layer almost entirely composed of angular pieces of white quartz.53 Since these white quartz pieces were not found underneath any of the fallen kerbstones, the archaeologist concluded that the quartz fell off the front of the monument, perhaps in a single rapid event, after the collapse of the kebstones and the release of the weight of the mound behind them.54
+He found at the front of the tomb a layer almost entirely composed of angular pieces of white quartz.53 Since these white quartz pieces were not found underneath any of the fallen kerbstones, the archaeologist concluded that the quartz fell off the front of the monument, perhaps in a single rapid event, after the collapse of the kerbstones and the release of the weight of the mound behind them.54

 It was this discovery that caused Professor O’Kelly to revise the planned reconstruction of the monument with a sloping face.
 Instead he devised a plan to embed the collected white quartz stones in the concrete of a vertical wall at the front of the tomb, centered about the entrance (seen in the first two virtual-reality views).
 His decision, and the visual effect that was its outcome, was controversial at the time and continues to evoke passionate discussion among those who are concerned about the monument and the accurate portrayal of prehistory.
 Called a “Disney-fication” by some,55 French archaeologist P. -R. Griot described it as “sort of cream cheese cake with dried currents distributed about…56